Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: The Law of Large Numbers

 with the initial condition $x(0) = \alpha $ and $\vartheta(0) =1$. \end{myTheorem}

-\begin{proof} Observe that in the absence of recovery, the numbers of susceptible and infected individuals are linearly related as $X_S+X_I =n$ in the standard SIR model.
+Observe that in the absence of recovery, the numbers of susceptible and infected individuals are linearly related as $X_{\mathrm{S}}+X_{\mathrm{I}} =n$ in the standard susceptible-infected-recovered (SIR) model.
 The proof therefore follows immediately by setting the recovery rate in the SIR model to zero and assuming that there is only one layer in \cite{jacobsen2016large}.
-The crucial observation is that the neighbourhood distribution of a susceptible node, conditional on the process history, can be expressed as a hypergeometric distribution (see Remark~\ref{remark:susceptibleNbd}) whose mixed moments can be approximated by corresponding multinomial ones.
-This allows us to ``average out'' the individual-based quantities such as $X_{SI,i}$ for $i \in S$.
+The crucial observation is that the neighbourhood distribution of a susceptible vertex, conditional on the process history, can be expressed as a hypergeometric distribution (see Lemma~\ref{remark:susceptibleNbd}) whose mixed moments can be approximated by the corresponding multinomial ones.
+This allows us to ``average out'' the individual-based quantities such as $X_{\mathrm{SI},i}$ for $i \in S$.
 The convergence is then established by calculating several quadratic variations.
-The proof of our FCLT presented in Section~\ref{sec:FCLT} exploits similar calculations. \end{proof}
+The proof of our FCLT presented in Section~\ref{sec:FCLT} exploits similar calculations.